ssokolow/game_launcher/README.rst

    :alt: Test GUI
    :align: center

-(The blurry Crayon Physics and Delve Deeper icons will be fixed when I bypass the scaled icon caches used by PlayOnLinux and the Desura client and read straight from the source files.
+(The blurry Crayon Physics, Darwinia, and Delve Deeper icons will be fixed when I bypass the scaled icon caches used by PlayOnLinux and the Desura client and read straight from the source files.
 The undersized DOSBox icon issue is already fixed.)

 At the moment, it supports the following backends: